cs10/su25/incomplete.md

 We will review your current grade and confirm which assignments are missing or incomplete.
 Once confirmed, you’ll be granted access to a folder containing the relevant past assignment specifications and instructions.

-We recommend completing the most updated versions of labs and projects and submitting them to the Summer 2025 (Incomplete) Gradescope.
+If this is your first time resolving an incomplete, we recommend completing the most updated versions of labs and projects and submitting them to the Summer 2025 (Incomplete) Gradescope.
 - If your original semester used autograders for labs or projects, you may instead submit to the original Gradescope for credit.
 -If your original semester did not use autograders, you will need to submit your labs on Gradescope and provide that link in your submission (see below for more details).